wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-deploy-static-pip-arm-cli.md

 <properties
-   pageTitle="Deploy a VM with a static public IP using the Azure CLI in Resource Manager | Windows Azure" description="Learn how to deploy VMs with a static public IP using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na"
+   pageTitle="Deploy a VM with a static public IP using the Azure CLI in Resource Manager | Azure" description="Learn how to deploy VMs with a static public IP using the Azure CLI in Resource Manager" services="virtual-network" documentationCenter="na"